wsdookadr/pg-docker-buildfarm/README.md

 You want to run sql/plpgsql code on multiple versions of PostgreSQL to see how it performs on all of them.

-This software allows you to create a build farm using docker containers with multiple versions of PostgreSQL on each of them.
+This software allows you to create a build farm using docker containers with a different PostgreSQL version on each container.
 The builds will be made using the PostgreSQL source from upstream.

-This repository creates a testing environment to test PostgreSQL features over a number of major and minor PostgreSQL versions.
+This can be used as a testing environment to test PostgreSQL features/queries/sql/plpgsql over multiple different major and minor PostgreSQL versions.

 First, it creates docker containers pre-provisioned with the PostgreSQL source code.
 Then, inside each of them, the appropriate Pg version is built, and then a Pg server is started inside each of them.

-Then you can run a test suite over multiple Pg versions and then create reports based on Pg logs to see how your test case on different versions.
+Then you can run a test suite over multiple Pg versions and then build reports based on Pg logs to see how your test case behaved on different versions.

 Usage
 =====